-In 2007, in response to concerns about how allegations of police misconduct were being investigated by the Chicago Police Department, the Independent Police Review Authority (IPRA) was created and approved by the City Council.
-Headed by a civilian Chief Administrator and staffed entirely with civilian investigators, IPRA is an independent agency of the City of Chicago, separate from the Chicago Police Department.
-IPRA replaced the former Office of Professional Standards.
+In 2007, in response to concerns about how allegations of police misconduct were being investigated, the City Council voted to replace the Office of Professional Standards, which was the unit within CPD tasked with investigating police misconduct, with IPRA.
+Headed by a civilian Chief Administrator and staffed entirely with civilian investigators, IPRA is an independent agency of the City of Chicago, separate from CPD.

 IPRA performs the intake function for, and conducts investigations into, all allegations of misconduct made against members of CPD, including allegations of excessive force, domestic violence, coercion and bias-based verbal abuse.
 IPRA also investigates some misconduct cases even if no allegations have been made, including, all cases where (i) a CPD member discharges a firearm, stun gun or taser in a manner that could potentially strike someone and (ii) a person dies or sustains a serious injury while in police custody, or where an extraordinary occurrence occurs in a lockup facility.